kafai-yip/kafai-yip.github.io/_pages/home.md

 ---

-I’m a fourth-year PhD student in the Department of Linguistics at Yale University.
+I’m a fourth-year PhD candidate in the Department of Linguistics at Yale University.
 I’m interested in the structure of language and how it relates to meaning and sound.
 I love cats.
 I’m a Hong Konger.

 {% capture notice-text %}
-* See below!
+* I recently defended my prospectus and have advanced to candidacy!
+See here for my dissertation project.
 {% endcapture %}

 <div class="notice--info">